amowafi0/wireframing/README.md

 ---

 This sets a clear foundation in your GitHub repo.
 Do you want help drafting the next section for **Types of Wireframes** or moving to the Figma task next?

+## Key Elements in a Wireframe

+Wireframes include several foundational components that define how a user will interact with a digital product.
+These elements work together to build a clear and functional user experience.

+### 🔷 Layout Structure

+**Definition:**
+The layout structure defines the arrangement of components on a page.
+It determines the placement of headers, footers, sidebars, main content areas, and other structural blocks.

+**Example Contribution:**
+A homepage wireframe may place a navigation bar at the top, a main banner image below it, and product categories arranged in a grid.
+This structure helps users immediately orient themselves and find what they’re looking for quickly.

+---

+### 🔷 Navigation

+**Definition:**
+Navigation components include menus, sidebars, breadcrumbs, and links that allow users to move between pages or sections within the application.

+**Example Contribution:**
+A wireframe might include a top navigation bar with links to "Home," "Shop," "About," and "Contact."
+This gives users predictable access to core pages, improving usability and accessibility.

+---

+### 🔷 Content Placement

+**Definition:**
+This refers to where key content elements—like text blocks, images, buttons, or forms—are positioned on the page.

+**Example Contribution:**
+In a product detail page wireframe, placing the product image on the left and the price, title, and “Add to Cart” button on the right aligns with standard e-commerce design patterns, creating an intuitive and familiar layout.

+---

+### 🔷 Functionality

+**Definition:**
+Functionality elements indicate what actions the user can take—such as submitting a form, clicking a button, or opening a dropdown menu.
+While wireframes don’t include working interactions, they map out where they will occur.

+**Example Contribution:**
+A login page wireframe might show two input fields for username and password, a "Login" button, and a "Forgot Password?" link.
+This outlines user expectations and functional flow, even before any real design or coding begins.

+---

+Each of these elements contributes to designing a user-friendly, effective interface by focusing on usability and clarity before visual aesthetics.